thurm64/miton.si/sitelen/md/echo_patch.md

 ### Step 2: File transfer

-In sidequest, open the file browser.
+In SideQuest, open the file browser.
-First, place the APK file in downloads or somewhere similarly easy to access.
+First, place the APK file in the Downloads folder, or somewhere similarly easy to access.
 Next, go to `/Android/obb/`.
 Create a new folder `com.readyatdawn.r15`.
 Place the OBB file into this folder.